Volunteers

 Both Region and District Information

-In order to complete all pre-camp projects as needed, ALL pre-camp volunteer staff will be assigned to general camp setup duties and region/district encampment setup will not start until the above-mentioned dates.
+To complete all pre-camp projects as needed, ALL pre-camp volunteer staff will be assigned to general camp setup duties and region/district encampment setup will not start until the above-mentioned dates.
 We appreciate all pre-camp volunteers and thank you in advance for your assistance in the overall setup of camp.
-We will provide housing assignments as possible for pre-camp volunteers, starting Sunday evening, July 3-10.
+We will provide housing assignments for pre-camp volunteers, starting Sunday evening, July 5–12.
 (Note: Beds are limited to pre-camp volunteers.
 If you are not a pre-camp volunteer, plan to lodge at your region or district camp when you arrive.)

-In order to anticipate the number of people we are serving at each meal, all volunteers must register (see link below) for meals online by the deadline (June 22).
+To anticipate the number of people we are serving at each meal; all volunteers must register (see link below) for meals online by the deadline (June 22).
 We also need to define region/district encampment setup team numbers and dates.
 Volunteers will be required to wear the pre-camp meal wrist band, no exceptions.
 Those who do not register in advance “may” be able to purchase meals onsite if available.

 Registration

-Registration is now open.
-Special pricing is available to all chartered Royal Rangers groups.
+Registration will open on September 1, 2025.
 Details and fees can be found on the registration page.

 Follow Us